Raguram-N/kiksarvr-EduVerse/README.md

+# Case study
-# 🎓 KiKsARVR EduVerse — Immersive VR Learning Experience
+## 🎓 KiKsARVR EduVerse — Immersive VR Learning Experience
-*A UI/UX Case Study by Raguram Narayanaswamy*

----

-## 🧠 Overview

 **KiKsARVR EduVerse** is a Virtual Reality (VR) learning platform designed to transform traditional education into an immersive, interactive experience.

 The goal is to help school students understand complex subjects — like science, history, and geography — through **3D visualization**, **gamified learning**, and **experiential storytelling**.

 EduVerse bridges the gap between *textbook theory* and *real-world imagination*, turning lessons into journeys students can **see, touch, and experience**.